 The Israel National Trail can also be explored on Google Street View.

 Starting in Kibbutz Dan in the North and ending on the Taba border crossing to Egypt south of Eilat the path covers many of Israel’s unique sites.
 The route was designed as many of the Israeli nature treasures as possible.

-The sign for the Israel National Trail is easily recognisable and is made of 3 lines: White, Blue and Brown.
+The sign for the Israel National Trail is easily recognizable and is made of three 3 lines: white, blue and brown.
 Standing in front of this sign will help you in orientating as the lines are painted in offset: The white line always shows the northbound direction (towards the white snowy top of Mount Hermon), and the brown line will point to the southbound direction (the color of the red mountains of Eilat).

 Another hint: if you are well equipped and look like a real hiker, you may be able to walk along the trails in nature reserves that are operated by the Israeli Nature and Parks Authority without being charged for the regular entry fee.
 See this link for more details about the Israel National Trail.

 Planning your hike on the Israel National Trail